atmask/theo.fallow.app/content/notes/bp-inspiration/index.md

 To one extreme there is a common view, which hopefully not framed too pejoartively, can be called the Golden Tablets from Heaven View.
 And this view assumes, that *in order for the scriptures to speak a divine word (i.e. to speak in a divine capacity) it needs to have bypassed human involvement*.
 The conception of this view tends to be of a bibical author falling under the power of Spirit which works through them to produce the text in a way that independent of the personality, experiences, character, tics, and faculties of that individual.
 If we look closely though at how the biblical author's themselve portay their experience of working in partnership with God's spirit (as we will) see see that this isn't the case.

 It's important to note that this point is not made to bash a certain view of inspiration.
-But to face that view, refelct on it, and the implication that it has, and importanrly the background that informs this view.
-This was largely the bpersepctive of the scriptures in the community in which I came to faith myself and so I have an appreciation that this view aims to uphold view of the scripture that they believe preserves God's involvement and the integrity of divine authorship.
+But to face that view, reflect on it, the implications that it has, and importantly the background that informs this view.
+This was largely the persepctive of the scriptures in the community in which I came to faith myself and so I have an appreciation that this view aims to uphold view of the scripture that they believe preserves God's involvement and the integrity of divine authorship.
 However, if you hold that expectation, it's important to ask the question whether that expection is one which the bible holds for itself.

-The reality of the

-- the process of the bible coming together is very complex.
-Their is history of interactions with changes to the manuscript that is incredibly human
-- When people are under the spirit they are in control of themselves

-The challenge over time as you come an understanding of the making of the bible leads to an understanding of a cannon that is shaped over time.

-Let's look at moments when the authors mention their own biblcal writing and what we'll notice is that it's mundace/normal.
-IT should n't frighten us but encourage us to challenge our assumptions
+Let's look at moments when the authors mention their own biblcal writing and what we'll notice is that it's mundane/normal.
+It shouldn't frighten us but encourage us to challenge our assumptions about the process inspiration

 ## Biblical Representations of Inspiration

 The Scriptures that Paul refers to in 1 Timothy 3:16 are the Jewish Scriptures, what now refer to as our old testament.
 These scriptures are full of places where the authors themselves write about the experience of having God's spirit at work in them.

+> But truly I am full of power by the Spirit of the LORD, And of justice and might, To declare to Jacob his transgression And to Israel his sin.
+> Micah 3:8 (NKJV)

+> Now these are the last words of David.
+Thus says David the son of Jesse; Thus says the man raised up on high, The anointed of the God of Jacob, And the sweet psalmist of Israel:
+> “The Spirit of the LORD spoke by me, And His word was on my tongue.
+> 1 Sam.
+23:1-2

+If we take a step back something that becomes apparent is that the biblical author's reflect on their partnership

-Examples of people understanding themselves under th influence of God's spirit but with control of their facultires (beautiful poetic form and narrtive form)
+Examples of people understanding themselves under the influence of God's spirit but with control of their facultires (beautiful poetic form and narrtive form)
 Micah 3:8
 2 Samuel 23:1-2

 ### Unpacking the Assumptions of our Cultural Moment